httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 between multiple CDNs can be used as an attack vector (e.g., see {{loop-attack}}), especially if one CDN unintentionally strips the loop detection headers of another.

-This specification defines the CDN-Loop HTTP request header field to help prevent such attacks and accidents among implementing forwarding CDNs, by disallowing its modification by their customers.
+This specification defines the CDN-Loop HTTP request header field to help detect such attacks and accidents among implementing forwarding CDNs, by disallowing its modification by their customers.

 ## Relationship to Via